Letter case: Bicameral script

 A minority of writing systems use two separate cases.
 Such writing systems are called bicameral scripts.
-Languages that use the Latin, Cyrillic, Greek, Coptic, Armenian, Adlam, Warang Citi, Cherokee, Garay, Zaghawa, and Osage scripts use letter cases in their written form as an aid to clarity.
-Another bicameral script, which is not used for any modern languages, is Deseret.
+These scripts include the Latin, Cyrillic, Greek, Coptic, Armenian, Glagolitic, Adlam, Warang Citi, Old Hungarian, Garay, Zaghawa, Osage, Vithkuqi, and Deseret scripts.
+Languages written in these scripts use letter cases as an aid to clarity.
 The Georgian alphabet has several variants, and there were attempts to use them as different cases, but the modern written Georgian language does not distinguish case.

 All other writing systems make no distinction between majuscules and minuscules – a system called unicameral script or unicase.
 This includes most syllabic and other non-alphabetic scripts.

-In scripts with a case distinction, lowercase is generally used for the majority of text; capitals are used for capitalisation and emphasis when bold is not available.
+In scripts with a case distinction, lowercase is generally used for the majority of text; capitals are used for capitalisation and emphasis when boldface is not available.
 Acronyms (and particularly initialisms) are often written in all-caps, depending on various factors.

 Capitalisation

 Capitalisation is the writing of a word with its first letter in uppercase and the remaining letters in lowercase.
 Capitalisation rules vary by language and are often quite complex, but in most modern languages that have capitalisation, the first word of every sentence is capitalised, as are all proper nouns.

 Capitalisation in English, in terms of the general orthographic rules independent of context (e.g. title vs. heading vs. text), is universally standardised for formal writing.
 Capital letters are used as the first letter of a sentence, a proper noun, or a proper adjective.
 The names of the days of the week and the names of the months are also capitalised, as are the first-person pronoun "I" and the vocative particle "O".
 There are a few pairs of words of different meanings whose only difference is capitalisation of the first letter.
-Honorifics and personal titles showing rank or prestige are capitalised when used together with the name of the person (for example, "Mr. Smith", "Bishop O'Brien", "Professor Moore") or as a direct address, but normally not when used alone and in a more general sense.
-It can also be seen as customary to capitalise any word – in some contexts even a pronoun – referring to the deity of a monotheistic religion.
+Honorifics and personal titles showing rank or prestige are capitalised when used together with the name of the person (for example, "Mr. Smith", "Bishop Gorman", "Professor Moore") or as a direct address, but normally not when used alone and in a more general sense.
+It can also be seen as customary to capitalise any word – in some contexts even a pronoun – referring to a deity.

 Other words normally start with a lower-case letter.
 There are, however, situations where further capitalisation may be used to give added emphasis, for example in headings and publication titles (see below).
 In some traditional forms of poetry, capitalisation has conventionally been used as a marker to indicate the beginning of a line of verse independent of any grammatical feature.
 In political writing, parody and satire, the unexpected emphasis afforded by otherwise ill-advised capitalisation is often used to great stylistic effect, such as in the case of George Orwell's Big Brother.